supnate/rekit/README.md

 See the example
 =====
 To demostrate how to use Rekit to create and develop an application, I created [rekit-example](http://github.com/supnate/rekit-example), which is a very simple forum application.
-From which you can see how to use pages, actions, async-actions and especially how different features work together in that example application.
+From which you can see how to use pages, actions, async-actions and especially how different features work together.

 Motivation
 ======
 I've been using the draft version of this toolkit for about half of a year and found it is really helpful for improve development efficiency and it also helps to make code consistent among different application logic.
-Now I'm about to give an online session about how to use React and Redux, so I created this project and the example project to better introducing the technical details.
+Now I'm about to give an online session about how to use React and Redux, so I created this project and the example project to better introduce the technical details.
 The project was initially created as react-init but that name has existed on npm so I moved it here and named it Rekit.

 Key Features
 ======
  * Always pull the latest package versions when creating a project.
 That is the new created project always has the latest dependencies.
- * All command line tools are copied to the project so that you fully own it, you can modify the tool set to better match your project needs.
+ * All command line tools are copied to the project so that you fully own it, you can modify the tools to better match your project needs.
 Once the project is created, Rekit itself is no longer needed.
  * The project structure is designed to be flexible, extensible and predictable.
  * It's production-ready but not a starter kit.
  * Embed build script and test server for the build result.